ktorio/ktor-samples/location-header/README.md

 # Location Header

-Location Header application demonstrating how to use HTTP Location headers.
+An application demonstrating how to use the `Location` HTTP headers.

 ## Running